 Practice fine motor skills by rescuing the elf’s jingle bells from the snow.

-How about trying some sinking and floating with Christmas decorations?
+Investigate sinking and floating with Christmas decorations.

 How about a game of match the Christmas smell to the Christmas spice using play dough?

-I love this snow dough from The Imagination Tree too.
+I love this snow dough from The Imagination Tree, too.

 Christmas Gifts and Cards

-Or how about making a fun science kit as a gift for a curious child.
+Or, how about making a fun science kit as a gift for a curious child?

 We’ve also got a selection of great Christmas Gift Ideas and STEM Stocking filler ideas if you’re looking for more traditional gifts.